 A great and inspiring note on a novel by Janet Fox.

 Nicole Bianchi – a lifestyle blog for writers

-Nicole writes a lifestyle blog for writers.
-And she borrows from those who have gone this way long ago: Hemingsway, C.S.
+Nicole borrows from those who have gone this way long ago: Hemingsway, C.S.
 Lewis, John Steinbeck, William Faulkner, Arthur Conan Doyle – the list goes on.

-Films about writers, famous authors’ unusual hobbies and lots of articles on writing productivity.
+Films about writers, famous authors’ unusual hobbies and lots of articles on being a prolific author.
 This is a blog full of practical tips and tricks for the everyday writing life that will sometimes “wow” you, and motivate you to actually WRITE (which we too often get distracted from).

 Her blog is easy to navigate.
 There is a “Start Here!” section, a writing resources tab and a Facebook group of fellow writers to join.
 Those are my absolute favorite articles on classical writers:

 5 Writing Tips from Ernest Hemingway – number 1 was an eye-opener.